 Of course, nothing is trivial: IT know-how is required to deploy on AWS.
 That is why Spitfire Management offers hosting (on AWS, of course) so that we can take care of all that for our clients.

 In the end, our 2007 client chose to migrate to our hosting service, further reducing costs.
 The migration was well planned and tested.
 The client’s down time was less than 3 hours to make the switch.

-As budget planning for IT infrastructure ramps up for 2015, don’t hesitate to consider moving to the cloud via AWS.
+As budget planning for IT infrastructure ramps up for this year, don’t hesitate to consider moving to the cloud via AWS.
 Good business partners, like us here at Spitfire Management, can help.
 After all, we’re all about project management and will do our best to help keep silly distractions like IT from getting in anyone’s way.

 [By the way, please don’t confuse my praise for AWS as respect for all of Amazon’s business practices: I’m not so keen on Amazon’s eBooks, or recent book sales practices.]Tweet